anki-code/xonsh-install/README.md

 * `xmamba` refers to `~/.local/xonsh-env/xbin/xmamba`.
 * `xpip` refers to `~/.local/xonsh-env/bin/python -m pip`.

 Now forget about the cases where manipulations around python and packages break the shell unintended.
-Use `pip`, `brew` and other package managers.
+Use `pip`, `brew` and other package managers without corrupting xonsh-env.

 ## Additions